Which are the best wineries to visit in Tuscany?

 Website: www.coltibuono.com

 Owned by the legendary Frescobaldi family, Castello di Nipozzano sits in the heart of Chianti Rufina – an undulating, majestic landscape of vineyards, cypresses, and olive groves.
-It is the oldest of the estates owned by the family, a winemaking dynasty with a history that dates back to the early 1300s.
+It is the oldest estate owned by the family, a winemaking dynasty with a history dating back to the early 1300s.
 They became famous in the 15th century for supplying wines to Renaissance artists such as Donatello.
-Today their portfolio is vast and impressive – nowhere is this more evident than at Castello di Nipozzano.
-Situated on the mountainous side of the region, overlooking the Arno, di Nipozzano produces a range of both Super Tuscan and Chianti Rufina wines – all delicious.
-There are over 626 hectares in total, and the striking castle, which clings to a prominent hilltop, dates back over 900 years.
-The perfect introduction to the wines of Chianti Rufina, the Frescobaldi’,s always do things in style.
+Today, their portfolio is vast and impressive – nowhere is this more evident than at Castello di Nipozzano.
+Situated on the mountainous side of the region, overlooking the Arno, di Nipozzano produces a range of delicious Super Tuscan and Chianti Rufina wines.
+There are over 626 hectares, and the striking castle, which clings to a prominent hilltop, dates back over 900 years.
+The perfect introduction to the wines of Chianti Rufina, the Frescobaldi always do things in style.

 Website: frescobaldi.com